boryspaulewicz/bhsdtr/Readme.md

 linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion and possibly negative d'*.
-However, the single-criterion SDT model is untestable, because the data and the model have the same dimensionality (=2).
+However, the single-criterion SDT model is untestable, because the data and the model have the same dimensionality.
 The main reason for using SDT is to deconfound sensitivity and bias.
-This can only be achieved if the SDT model is approximately true, but there is no way to test it in the single-criterion case.
-The SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings (e.g., "I am almost certain that this item is
+This can only be achieved if an SDT model is approximately true, but there is no way to test it in the single-criterion case.
+An SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings (e.g., "I am almost certain that this item is